folutade/KnowThatYouAnointed/content/posts/the-party.md

   I love myself
   One day at a time, huh*

-* On “XXX.” from *DAMN.*, Kendrick detailed the murderous pattern of thoughts that characterize America before looking in the mirror and seeing that he is an reflection of America.
+* On “XXX.” from *DAMN.*, Kendrick detailed the murderous pattern of thoughts that characterize America before looking in the mirror and seeing that he is a reflection of America.

   * *Hail Mary, Jesus, and Joseph
   The great American flag is wrapped and dragged with explosives